Snowflake | A Bell-Shaped Flower Heralding Early Spring in Europe

 Cultural Significance Around the World

-Due to its simple and pure appearance, the snowflake symbolizes innocence and hope.
-In parts of Eastern Europe, it is used in spring festivals and floral decorations to celebrate the transition from winter to a new season.
+In parts of Eastern Europe, snowflakes are used in spring festivals and floral decorations, symbolizing the end of winter and the beginning of a new season.

 Historical Background